Valeriu Gaiu

-Valeriu Gaiu (born 6 February 2001) is a Moldovan professional footballer who plays as a right-back for FC Bălți, on loan from Sheriff Tiraspol.
+Valeriu Gaiu (born 6 February 2001) is a Moldovan professional footballer who plays as a right-back for German club SV Wilhelmshaven.

 Career

 Gaiu made his debut for Sheriff Tiraspol in the Moldovan National Division on 3 July 2020 in a 2–0 win against Speranța Nisporeni.
 On 2 July 2021, it was announced that he had joined Dinamo-Auto Tiraspol on a loan deal.
 In February 2022, he joined Bălți on loan.